Mavuika: Critical reception

 Natlan's main storyline began with version 5.0 of the game, and continued through version 5.3.
-According to Game Daily, prior to the 5.3 update players were highly anticipating the Traveler fighting alongside Mavuika, with many actively discussing future developments.
+Prior to the 5.3 update players were highly anticipating the Traveler fighting alongside Mavuika, with many actively discussing future developments.
 In her analysis, Gabriela Jessica compared Mavuika's character arc to that of her Fontainian counterpart Furina, saying that Mavuika's depiction in the main storyline was too steady.
 She criticized miHoYo for relegating too much of her character arc to online animated shorts like "Sunset" (in which Mavuika's backstory was explored), rather than fully presenting it within the game.
 Jisumarokku, a reviewer for Japanese gaming site Denfaminico Gamer, wrote that Mavuika's story was shown from different angles in the main storyline and in her personal Story Quest.
 In the main story, her family was only briefly referenced, while in her personal quest, her dual identities as a god and as a human were explored more in-depth.
 In particular, the story of her sister Hine highlighted Mavuika's human side; Jisumarokku argued that though Hine was an ordinary person, her love and devotion toward her sister Mavuika, and the meaningful simplicity of her life, made the quest emotionally moving.
 Jisumarokku went on to argue that the Story Quest presented Mavuika as not only a national leader and deity but also "everyone's hero," and that the story was as emotionally powerful as that of Sumeru, and was the most moving plotline they had experienced in the game since Sumeru.

 Mavuika's combat gameplay has received generally positive reviews.
 She can be used as both a primary (on-field) and secondary (off-field) attack unit, and similar to the Raiden Shogun, she can cause a lot of damage even when not on the field.
 However, several media outlets have said her design leans toward either that of an on-field DPS, or that she can function as either an on-field DPS or off-field sub-DPS.
-Bruno Yonezawa of Screen Rant said that her build makes her a versatile character when forming a party.
+Bruno Yonezawa of Screen Rant said that her build makes her a versatile character when forming a party; Leclair also praised Mavuika as an offensive support who can replace other Pyro support characters such as Xiangling.
 Yahoo News believes that Mavuika is very powerful and easy to use.
 VG247 reviewer Josh Broadwell also wrote that Mavuika is easy to build and does not require a lot to perform well.
 The Nerd Stash reviewer Gabriela Jessica believes that Mavuika relies on being in a party with other Natlan characters, and is thus not as versatile as other previously-released characters.
 Other Archons, she writes, are "pretty universal and flexible" in combat compared to her.
 Jessica criticized the motorcycle's centrality to Mavuika's combat style, writing that it made her think the character felt out of place in Genshin Impact.
 Jessica went further on to say that although Mavuika can still use a claymore, that would be more suitable for a character in a sub-DPS role.